Upcoding, Chart Review, Chart Mining and Other Ways Medicare Risk Scores are Fraudulently Increased

 - Training, incentivizing and otherwise encouraging doctors, independent practice associations (IPAs), hospitals or other healthcare providers to upcode and submit diagnosis codes for diseases that risk adjust but which the member does not have or for which the member was not treated that year (such as diagnoses that only appear on the member's problem list), including submissions through "at risk" or "capitated" reimbursement arrangements.

 - Asking coders to look beyond the physician-documented diagnoses and attempt to identify diagnoses based on other evidence in medical charts (e.g., medications, laboratory test results, radiology reports, rule-out diagnoses or problem lists).

 - Failing to properly filter the diagnosis codes and other data the Medicare Advantage plan submits to CMS to generate risk adjustment claims, including failing to remove diagnoses that were not made during a face-to-face visit with a qualifying health care provider, such as a doctor or hospital.

-- Performing an internal audit of the validity of risk adjustment diagnoses the Medicare Advantage plan submitted to CMS - e.g., a mock risk adjustment data validation (RADV) audit - and failing to submit to CMS delete codes for the erroneous diagnoses identified in the audit or to investigate and correct any coding or data submission problems the audit may have uncovered.
+- Performing an internal audit of the validity of risk adjustment diagnoses the Medicare Advantage or PACE plan submitted to CMS - e.g., a mock risk adjustment data validation (RADV) audit - and failing to submit to CMS delete codes for the erroneous diagnoses identified in the audit or to investigate and correct any coding or data submission problems the audit may have uncovered.

 - Submitting to CMS a code for major depressive disorder (major depression) or cachexia (malnutrition) -- two codes that qualify for risk adjustment -- when there is no support in the medical records for the existence or treatment of such conditions in the relevant year.